Musim Mas

 By Carolyn Lim

 When rain falls, a portion of it is absorbed into the ground.
 This replenishes Earth’s groundwater and makes its way into the water supply for human consumption.
 However, in rural areas, about 50% re-enters the ground and in urban areas, that proportion is even lower, at around 15%[3].
 Most of the water flows away as runoff[4], which re-supplies streams, rivers, and lakes, nevertheless human consumption takes a toll on water supplies.
-This is compounded by climate change and extreme weather events that impact rainfall amount and distribution, exacerbating both water inundation and scarcity[5].
+This is compounded by climate change and extreme weather events that impact rainfall amount and distribution, exacerbating water inundation and scarcity[5].

 Industry’s Response to Water Consumption